RijulBhardwaj/RijulBhardwaj/README.md

 ---

 ### ⭐ Fun Fact
-I believe great AI systems come from the perfect blend of **math, code, creativity, and experimentation**.
+I believe great AI systems come from the perfect blend of **math, code, creativity, and experimentation.
+I also play cricket.**.

 ---